 March 16 & 17, 2018: TEDxNashville at Andrew Jackson Hall

 Leaders in technology, entertainment, design, science, art, education, government, public policy, health care and other areas will gather to share their inspiring ideas for social change.
 A series of events will be held at TPAC.
 This year’s speakers include award-winning songwriter and musician Mary Gauthier; Gigi Butler of Gigi’s Cupcakes; author, biologist and professor David George Haskell; head of Google Fiber Nashville Martha Ivester; former NFL linebacker Tim Shaw; Nashville Entrepreneur Center CEO Michael Brody-Waite and more.
 If the success of past years is any indication, these speakers promise to be impressive and inspiring.
 Visit tedxnashville.com.

 March 17, 2018: 15th Annual Main Street Brewfest

 Each year, Main Street in Franklin hosts a lively, outdoor party.
 Beer lovers will gather for local, national and international brews, live entertainment, food trucks, shopping and more.
 Dozens of varieties of craft beers will be offered as you stroll down Main Street.
 General admission tickets are $55.
 Learn more at downtownfranklintn.com.

 Each year, we look forward to the colorful transformation at Cheekwood.
 As the tulips, daffodils, hyacinths and violets bloom, the gardens become decorated with vibrant color.
-Throughout the month-long celebration there will be special events for folks of all ages.
+Throughout the month-long celebration, there will be special events for folks of all ages.
+Every Saturday, there will be an ‘art’ivity, garden activity and beer garden with live bluegrass music and food trucks.
+On Sundays, the beer garden will open again, plus there will be yoga in the garden and behind the scenes and garden tours.
 Learn more at cheekwood.org.